Browsing Tag

 “Toothpaste” in Lebanese Arabic

-In Lebanese Arabic, "Toothpaste" (the noun) is written using the Latin script as: Dawa 2al 2ethen Using the Arabic script, it is written as: دوا الأسنان Listen to these two terms pronounced (audio) Examples in…
+In Lebanese Arabic, "Toothpaste" (the noun) is written using the Latin script as: Dawa 2al 2ethen Using the Arabic script, it is written as: دوا الأسنان Listen to this term pronounced (audio) Examples in sentences or…

 “Toothbrush”, “Toothbrushes” in Lebanese Arabic